 At Parenting Ideas, we’re here to help people successfully raise confident, happy and resilient kids.
-Over the course of nearly twenty years, we’ve become one of Australia’s most trusted sources of parenting education and support.

 We connect parents and educators to our expert child development knowledge through first class digital channels and accompany it with a genuine human interface to make parenting support more accessible and impactful.

 - Regular parenting blogs

 - Books from our founder and best-selling author, Michael Grose

 - Memberships for schools to help support effective school and parent relationships

 - Videos, articles and resources for schools to share in their school website, social media and communications